MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/quickstarts/xamarin-forms/index.md

    * Once the **Start** button appears, press **Start**.
    * If you are prompted about Hyper-V hardware acceleration, read the documentation to enable hardware acceleration before continuing.
 The emulator will be slow without enabling hardware acceleration.

-   Once complete, close the Android Device Manager.

    > [!TIP]
    > Start your Android emulator before continuing.
 You can do this by opening the Android Device Manager and pressing **Start** next to your chosen emulator.

 5. Press **F5** to build and run the project.

-Once the app has started, you will see an empty list and a floating action button to add items in the emulator.
+Once the app has started, you will see an empty list and a text box to add items in the emulator.
 You can:

-* Press the floating action button, then enter some text to add an item.
+* Enter some text in the box, then press Enter to insert a new item.
-* Set or clear the check box to mark any item as done.
+* Select an item to set or clear the completed flag.
 * Press the refresh icon to reload data from the service.

 ![Screenshot of the running Android app.](./media/running-android-app.png)